openstack-archive/stx-specs/specs/STX_Example_Spec.rst

 * Please wrap text at 79 columns.

-* The filename in the git repository should match the Storyboard URL, for example a URL of: spec/awesome-thing should be named awesome-thing.rst
+* The filename in the git repository should include the StoryBoard number and name, for example a Story at https://storyboard.openstack.org/#!/story/1234567 should be named 1234567-feature-name.rst

 * Please do not delete any of the sections in this template.
 If you have nothing to say for a whole section, just write: None